LOreal-UNESCO Seek Nominations For Intl Award For Women In Science-2022 - UrduPoint

-The promising and outstanding young women scientists can apply for the LOreal-UNESCO International Award for Women in Science-2022 by submitting their nominations throughout the world including Pakistan till May 31

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th May, 2021 ) :The promising and outstanding young women scientists can apply for the LOreal-UNESCO International Award for Women in Science-2022 by submitting their nominations throughout the world including Pakistan till May 31.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th May, 2021 ) :The promising and outstanding young women scientists can apply for the L 'Oreal-UNESCO International Award for Women in Science-2022 by submitting their nominations throughout the world including Pakistan till May 31.

 According to the an official source, the award identifies and support eminent women in science throughout the world.
 Every year five awards laureates are recognized for their contributions to the advancement of science, in Life and Environmental Sciences or Physical Sciences, Mathematics and Computer Science and alternating years.